 Melting glacier in China draws tourists, climate worries

 Chen Yanjun operated a GPS device.
-A loud crack rang out from the fog above the Baishui No. 1 Glacier as a stone shard careened down the ice.
+A loud crack rang out from the fog above the Baishui No. 1 Glacier.
+The noise came as a stone shard careened down the ice.

 More projectiles were tumbling down the hulk of ice.
 Scientists say it is one of the world's fastest melting glaciers.